Cristiano Ronaldo

 Date of Birth: 5 February, 1985

 Cristiano Ronaldo is a Portuguese professional footballer.
-He is a forward for, and captain of, both the Saudi Professional League club Al Nassr and the Portugal national team.
+He is a forward for, and captain of, both Saudi Professional League club Al Nassr and the Portugal national team.
+He previously played for Sporting CP, Manchester United, Real Madrid, and Juventus.
 He has won five Ballon d’Or awards.
 He is considered to hold the record for most goals scored in men’s professional football, under some criteria.

 He is the son of Maria Dolores dos Santos Aveiro and José Dinis Aveiro.
 One of his great-grandmothers was from Cape Verde.
-It is not clear whether she was of Cape Verdean ancestry.
 His sister is singer Kátia Aveiro.

 Cristiano was named after U.S. President Ronald Reagan.
 He has had six children, including three with his partner, Spanish-Argentinian model Georgina Rodríguez.

-Cristiano’s paternal grandfather was Humberto de Aveiro (the son of José de Aveiro and Rosa Isabel da Piedade).
+Cristiano’s paternal grandfather was Humberto de Aveiro (the son of José de Aveiro and Isabel Rosa da Piedade).
 Humberto was born in Madeira.
 José was the son of José de Aveiro and Maria de Jesus.
-Rosa was born in Praia, Cape Verde, the daughter of Rosa Maria dos Santos.
+Isabel was born on Praia, Cape Verde, and was listed as “preta”/black on her death record.
+She was the daughter of Rosa Maria dos Santos.

 Cristiano’s paternal grandmother was named Filomena Martins Pereira.